 The standards will affect the TTC’s schedules, priorities, and operating expenses.
 The Ministry of Community and Social Services has repeatedly been made aware of the potential for the costs of what may be imposed to result in reduced transit service and increasing the need to increase fares.
 Through the previous Commission report on the TTC’s 2009 accessibility plan, that message has also been relayed to the Ministries of Transportation, Energy and Infrastructure, the Ontario Human Rights Commission, and Metrolinx.

 In compliance with the recently-enacted customer service regulations, the Commission developed and approved a corporate policy regarding customer service accessibility, which is available on the TTC’s web site.
 This ensures that training is provided to all staff, contractors and consultants directly involved with the public, and management staff who have input into the development of policies or procedures that could affect people with disabilities.

 Rapid Transit Expansion

-All of these facilities will be constructed to provide excellent accessibility for all travelers including those with mobility limitations.
-This expansion of rapid transit services is a major step forward for the City in providing broadly-available, accessible, high-quality, reliable rapid transit service.
-It will dramatically expand the number of destinations that are easily accessible to people with mobility limitations traveling in the City.
+Regardless of the results of the current program review, any facilities constructed will be designed to provide excellent accessibility for all travelers including those with mobility limitations.
+Expanding rapid transit services in Toronto so that they are broadly available would dramatically increase the number of destinations that are easily accessible to people with mobility limitations.